 Jack Britton is a Licensed Professional Counselor and Licensed Alcohol and Drug Counselor.
 After receiving a master’s degree in accounting from Southern Methodist University and having worked in that field, Jack decided to change careers and entered the helping profession through earning a master’s degree from Hazelden Betty Ford Graduate School.

 Prior to Turnbridge, Jack worked as a Licensed Professional Counselor in Texas, first in Lubbock and later in Austin.
-Since 2010, in both inpatient and outpatient programs Jack has engaged with young adults struggling with substance use disorders and mental health challenges.
+Since 2010, in both inpatient and outpatient programs Jack has engaged with people struggling with substance use disorders and mental health challenges.

 Clinically, he utilizes rational emotive behavioral therapy and motivational interviewing techniques, enjoys exploring identity change and resolution, and likes to consider how we select mates and friends.
 Jack loves to golf, supports the performing and visual arts, appreciates a good tailor, and prefers cowboy boots.